refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

 > You can find more information about [resources](https://refine.dev/docs/api-reference/core/components/refine-config/#resources) and adding routes in the [React Router v6](https://refine.dev/docs/packages/documentation/routers/react-router-v6).

-Now, if you navigate to the "/" path, you should see the created `<Dashboard/>` component.
+Now, if you navigate to the "/" path, you should see the created `<Dashboard />` component.

 ### Create `KpiCard` component

 Let's start enhancing the dashboard by adding KPI cards to display the weekly revenue, weekly orders, and new customers.
-For this, we'll create a `<KpiCard/>` component in `src/components/dashboard/kpiCard/index.tsx` directory with the following code:
+For this, we'll create a `<KpiCard />` component in `src/components/dashboard/kpiCard/index.tsx` directory with the following code:

 <details>